SuperOfficeDocs/superoffice-docs/docs/diary/invitations.md

 # Invitations

-When two appointments have a shared text record and different status values it can be called an invitation.
+When two appointments have a shared text record and different status values it can be called an **invitation**.

 Invitations are **created** when calling meetings or other arrangements between different members of a company.
+Meetings have multiple **participants**: you invite several associates or resources to join.

+While appointments with the owner plus one resource technically are bookings, we here define a **meeting** as:

+* 2 or more persons
+* optionally a resource

 When we save the appointment, an invitation will also be added to the person we invited and will be shown in the diary of the person on the appropriate date and time. **This only happens if the invited person also is an associate.** You may invite persons belonging to other contacts as well, these will not have a diary where the appointment is shown, but it will be shown in the activity archive of their contact instead.